 As with any other food items that can harm your canine companion, it’s best to store cherries well out of reach for your pup.
 They smell sweet and will be very attractive to them!
 It’s not uncommon for dogs to try eating fruit that may be bad for their health.
-Other fruits that are harmful to dogs include Grapes, and tomatoes.
+Other fruits that can be harmful to dogs include grapes, and tomatoes (in excessive amounts).

 If you are considering feeding your dog some fruit to provide a little variety to their diet.
 You can also use healthy vegetables to help give your pup some additional nutrients and antioxidants.
 If your pup does manage to eat any whole cherries, call your veterinarian or the Pet Poison Helpline for advice straight away.